W. Dean Eastman: Recognition

 Eastman was selected for both Marquis Who's Who in America and Who's Who in the World for almost 20 years.

-He is an elected fellow at both the Massachusetts Historical Society and Colonial Society of Massachusetts, and served an eight-year term as one of eight members of Adams Family Papers Administration Committee from 2005–2013.
-He also served on the boards of the Public Broadcasting System (PBS), the National Teacher Source Advisory Group from 2004–2005, and the Massachusetts Civil Liberties Union Education Steering Committee from 1990–2010.
+He is an elected fellow at both the Massachusetts Historical Society and Colonial Society of Massachusetts, and served an eight-year term as one of eight members of Adams Family Papers Administration Committee from 2005 to 2013.
+He also served on the boards of the Public Broadcasting System (PBS), the National Teacher Source Advisory Group from 2004 to 2005, and the Massachusetts Civil Liberties Union Education Steering Committee from 1990 to 2010.

-In 2018 Eastman received the Nelson Marquis Who's Who Lifetime Achievement Award.
+In 2017 Eastman received the Nelson Marquis Who's Who Lifetime Achievement Award.

 Eastman is the co-creator of primaryresearch.org, which was founded in 1999 to highlight and benefit the endeavor of local history study among public school students.

 In 2019 Eastman received the James E Stewart Torch Bearer Award, presented by the Montford Point Marines of America Association, for humanitarian service and historical research and writing in the field of African-American history.

-Early life and education
+Life and education

-He was born in Lawrence, Massachusetts on February 22, 1948, the son of Weston D. and Harriet Eastman.
+Eastman was born in Lawrence, Massachusetts on February 22, 1948, the son of Weston D. and Harriet Eastman.
 Eastman attended the Andover, Massachusetts Public Schools and, while a student at Andover High School, was a member of the Latin Club, a library assistant, won third place in the science fair, and won 8 athletic letters in football, indoor track, and outdoor track.
 In his senior year, Andover High won the Massachusetts All-Class Track and Field Championship.
 Eastman placed in the 200-meter dash and was a member of the 800-meter relay team that placed second.
 His classmates at Andover High included Tonight Show host Jay Leno and Emmy Award-winning soap opera writer Lorraine Broderick.